Why do I hate myself? An autistic perspective.

 At a cost.

 You may not know how to understand yourself if you have never been understood by others.
-Making sense of the word is partially an inter-personal process.
+Making sense of the world is partially an inter-personal process.
 Reality is confirmed by another person’s validation of our experience.

 Therefore if your sensations, thoughts and emotions are continuously invalidated, there is little surprise that you might end up losing your sense of self and worse…